d-velop/grafana-odata-datasource/README.md

 Visualize data from OData data sources with Grafana.

 ## About
-This is a Grafana data source for showing data from OData V4 compliant data sources.
+This is a Grafana data source for showing data from OData V2 and V4 compliant data sources.
+The plugin currently only supports XML format for metadata (`$metadata`) and JSON format for payload data.

 It was originally developed for internal purposes and is now made available to the open source community.